 Now take the needle to the previous line and take a small stitch behind the first point .
 Go on working in this manner going from left to right and right to left, till the whole design is filled.

 To make this stitch, work the regular herringbone stitch between parallel lines.
 Thread the needle with a different thread ( or different) and make a straight stitch over all of the crossed stitches in the herringbone pattern.
 I would think a bead also would look good between those crosses.

 Add beads to the herringbone stitch and you have a beautiful beaded border embroidery stitch. checkout more beaded border embroidery stitches here.

 Double Herringbone stitch

-To make a double herringbone stitch each row is worked with one colour herringbone stitch with a slight gap.
+To make a double herringbone stitch each row is worked with one colour herringbone stitch.
 Then a different coloured thread is used to make the herringbone stitches between the gaps.This is a great stitch for borders.

 This stitch is a woven herringbone stitch with a two step process.
 First, two parallel back stitch lines are made some 1/4 inch or so apart in a stepped manner.